Roger Edens: Show Boat

 Edens and producer Arthur Freed were the guiding forces behind MGM's 1951 screen version of Show Boat.
 Edens headed the search for the right singer-actor to play Joe, the key supporting character who sings "Ol' Man River", and discovered William Warfield after reading a rave review of his performance in a New York song recital.
 Edens also supervised the film's reediting when the producer and director found the original cut too slow.

 Personal life

 Before moving to California, Edens was married to Martha LaPrelle, but they spent much time apart and eventually divorced.
 By the time he knew Judy Garland, he was living as a gay man.
-In the latter part of his life, Edens was in a long-term relationship with screenwriter and playwright Leonard Gershe.
-(Gershe denied he and Edens were ever lovers, though he admitted many people assumed they were; he said, "We weren't lovers because I didn't have enough closet space.")

-Edens died of cancer in Los Angeles, California on July 13, 1970.